bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 nothing # hide
 ```

-An [`ODEProblemParSetterConcrete`](@ref) then can be used to update a subset of states
+An [`ODEProblemParSetter`](@ref) then can be used to update a subset of states
-and parametes in the derived problem.
+and parameters in the derived problem.

 ```@example doc
 # setup position matching, note τ is not in parameters optimized
 popt = ComponentVector(state=(m₊x=0.1,), par=(m₊p=[2.1,2.2],))
-pset = ODEProblemParSetterConcrete(sys, popt) # pass through function barrier to use type inference
+pset = ODEProblemParSetter(sys, popt) # pass through function barrier to use type inference

 # extract optimized
 get_paropt(pset, prob)          # plain vector